Cistanche tubulosa

 What is the recommended dosage of Cistanche tubulosa?

-Does Cistanche tubulosa interact with medications?
+Does Cistanche tubulosa interact with any medications?

 References(2 citations)